collapsed-stacks/startups/questions/1714/what-saas-provides-both-back-end-and-front-end-for-logins-and-payments.md

 - tagged: `web-development`, `payment`, `saas`
 - score: 1

-<p>I want to spend as much time as possible developing my core product and as little as possible developing the generic services around paying customers.
+I want to spend as much time as possible developing my core product and as little as possible developing the generic services around paying customers.
 I want not only the backend APIs but also white-label template/widget/iframe that I can drop into my website, including login/register/forget password forms and recurring payment forms.
-Also I want some BaaS solution to store data against those customers.</p>
+Also I want some BaaS solution to store data against those customers.

-<p>Any suggestions?
-Thanks.</p>
+Any suggestions?
+Thanks.

 ## No Answers